snarrenberg/westerparse/docs/index.rst

 (New York: Norton, 1975).
 This portion of Westergaard's text develops a theory of species counterpoint for classically tonal music.
 An innovative feature of the approach is the set of rules that define the closed tonal line.
-In effect, these line-generating rules implement the prolongational model of tonal syntax originally developed by Heinrich Schenker.
+In effect, these line-generating rules implement the generative model of tonal syntax originally developed by Heinrich Schenker.
 Westergaard was also interested in how the notes in one line interact with the notes in another, and he had many interesting insights into how listeners use the